I am Rohit Gautam and I am a wedding photographer based in England, UK. Originally from India, I was brought up in a family of photographers.

 I recently invested in a Peak Design strap and I must say I do not know why I didn’t buy it earlier.
 Perfect for attaching the straps on cameras and so comfortable.

 I have a 2013 Apple iMac with maxed out configuration and I use an Eizo CX271 27” monitor for my editing.
 I calibrate every week/two weeks using DataColor’s Spyder 5.
-Eizo are the best in the business and having 100% Adobe RGB color gamut is great for editing.
+Eizo is the best in the business and having 100% Adobe RGB color gamut is great for editing.

 I always believe in working to improve yourself from your last job.
 You need to ignore what everyone else is doing and focus on achieving.